-Nature of organization

-Oregon Research Institute (ORI or the Institute) was incorporated under the laws of the State of Oregon, with the purpose of providing charitable, scientific and educational research.
-The Institute is supported primarily by research grants from the U.S. Department of Health and Human Services and the U.S. Department of Education.
+Nature of organization - Oregon Research Institute (ORI or the Institute) was incorporated under the laws of the State of Oregon, with the purpose of providing charitable, scientific, and educational research.
+The Institute is supported primarily by research grants from the U.S. Department of Health and Human Services, the U.S. Department of Education, and the National Science Foundation.
 The Institute's primary facilities are located in Springfield, Oregon, with a branch office in Albuquerque, New Mexico.

-Functional expenses

-Expenses for the Institute are summarized according to the functional classification of program services and support services.
+Functional expenses - Expenses for the Institute are summarized according to the functional classification of program services and support services.
 The activities are segregated as follows:

-Program services
+Program Services